Institute for Public Policy Research: Reports

 The IPPR published the "State of the North 2019" report, from IPPR North, which blames power centralisation and lack of devolution for adding to regional divisions.
 The report showed that the UK has larger regional divisions than any other country at a comparable level of economic development.
 The mortality rate in Blackpool, Hull and Manchester is higher than in some Turkish and Polish cities.
 Luke Raikes of the IPPR North, said, “It is no surprise that people across the country feel so disempowered.
 Both political and economic power are hoarded by a handful of people in London and the south-east and this has damaged all parts of the country, from Newcastle to Newham.”
 There are also bigger divides in job opportunities and productivity than in comparable nations.
 Areas in London and the South East rank among the most productive in the developed world, but areas in Northern Ireland, Wales and the North of England are less productive than areas in Hungary, Poland and Romania.
 The report authors maintain centralisation created and worsened these regional divisions and point out that 95p in every £1 paid in tax goes to Whitehall, compared with 69p in Germany.
 UK local government spends 1% of GDP on economic affairs while France and Germany spend twice as much locally and regionally.
-The UK is, “consistently more divided than any comparable country” over vital topics like productivity, income, unemployment, health and politics.
+The UK is, "consistently more divided than any comparable country" over vital topics like productivity, income, unemployment, health and politics.
 Economists believe productivity is vital for economic growth and increasing living standards, there the UK is the most regionally divided nation of its size and development level and during the last decade has not improved.
-Regional inequality of inome has increased over the years to 2019, reaching an average £48,000 per person difference between the most prosperous and the most deprived areas.
+Regional inequality of income has increased over the years to 2019, reaching an average £48,000 per person difference between the most prosperous and the most deprived areas.
 Arianna Giovannini of IPPR North, said 2019 had, “exposed our country’s regional divides (...)
 But 2019 also showed the great promise of devolution.
 Mayors in the north have shown what’s possible, despite the limited amount of devolved power they currently have.
 Devolution must be the way forward for the country, and all areas need substantial power and funding.
-The next government must lead a devolution parliament – an unprecedented and irreversible shift of power – so that England’s regions, towns and cities can work together to bridge our regional divides.”
+The next government must lead a devolution parliament – an unprecedented and irreversible shift of power – so that England’s regions, towns and cities can work together to bridge our regional divides."

+In October 2023, the IPPR said that the UK is "in reverse gear" in the global race for green growth, and that a lack of a green industrial strategy means Britain is lagging behind international competitors in exploiting the economic opportunities of the net-zero transition.